cx-language/cx/docs/book/structs.md

 A `struct` is a user-defined data type used to group variables into a single type.
 Additionally, structs may define member functions, that can be called on instances of the struct.
 Inside member functions, `this` is a pointer to the instance that the function was called on.
-Member functions must be defined inside the struct body.
+Member functions must be defined inside the struct or enum body.

 ```cs
 struct Person {